San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - On the road, San Francisco has just one win against the spread and is 2-1 overall.

-- The 49ers are winless ATS (0-1) as 4-point favorites or more away from home.
+- The 49ers are winless ATS (0-1) as 4-point favorites or more on the road.

 - This year, in three road games, San Francisco has gone over the total once.